-I’m back with another easy Christmas ornament idea that you can customize to suit your own decor style, Easy Clay Christmas Ornaments.
+I’m back with another easy Christmas ornament idea that you can customize to suit your own decor style, DIY Clay Christmas Ornaments that are so easy to make.
 These ornaments are made with clay, cookie cutters, and stamps.

 I love how these look on our porch tree combined with the Easy Pine Cone Ornaments that I shared earlier this week.
 For the cost of a package of clay and twine for hangers, I filled our porch tree with handmade ornaments.